ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/lists.md

 }
 ```

-Clients can query lists fields like any other field.
+Clients can query list fields like any other field.

 ```graphql
 {